lancedb/lancedb/docs/src/guides/tables.md

     ```

     ???
 "Ingesting Pydantic models with LanceDB embedding API"
         When using LanceDB's embedding API, you can add Pydantic models directly to the table.
 LanceDB will automatically convert the `vector` field to a vector before adding it to the table.
-You need to specify the default value of `vector` feild as None to allow LanceDB to automatically vectorize the data.
+You need to specify the default value of `vector` field as None to allow LanceDB to automatically vectorize the data.

         ```python
         import lancedb